 Some children's difficulties will be recognised before they reach the age of school admission.
 There are many pupils, however, whose difficulties are identified during their attendance at primary schools.

-The admission arrangements for children with disabilities include the provision that if a child has a statement of special educational needs which names the school then he or she will be given first preference in the event of more applications than there are places.
+The admission arrangements for children with disabilities include the provision that if a child has an Educational Health Care Plan he or she will be given first preference in the event of more applications than there are places.

 All children are encouraged to take a full and active part in all aspects of school life wherever possible.
 The school's aims make it clear that inclusion of all children is regarded as very important at Pinders.
 The school is very active and successful in promoting a positive ethos to ensure that all pupils are accepted and that no pupils are treated less favourably than other pupils.